 Previous performance at altitude is a good indicator in determining the risk of AMS.
 It also allows you to understand the rate of incline your body can take thus allowing yourself to effectively prepare for the challenge.

 The Lake Louise symptom guide is an effective tool for measuring the severity of Altitude Sickness.
 The guide describes AMS as the presence of headache and at least one other symptom, as listed below, after ascent to altitudes above 2500m.

 AMS can lead to the potential life-threatening HACE if left untreated, and ascent is continued.
-The continued lack of Oxygen can lead to swelling of the brain, this is dangerous and can be fatal if untreated.
-It is difficult to diagnose as it often be confused with other conditions such as Migraines.
-Medical assistance must be sought if HACE is suspected and treated promptly.
+The continued lack of oxygen can lead to swelling of the brain, this is dangerous and can be fatal if untreated.
+It is difficult to diagnose as it can often be confused with other conditions such as migraines.
+Medical assistance must be sought, if HACE is suspected, and treated promptly.

 It precedes AMS and is characterised by the following: